Berthold Auerbach: Biography

-But real fame and popularity came to him after 1843, when he began to occupy himself with the life of the common people which forms the subject of his best-known works.
-That year he published Schwarzwälder Dorfgeschichten ("Black Forest Village Stories"; 1843) which was his first great success, widely translated, and expressing with a sympathetic realism the memories and scenes of youth.
+These words inspire Christopher to donate the load of wood he intended to sell at the marketplace in Leipzig to Gellert, when his wife tells him the professor lives there in penury.
+When the two men meet, each is able to affirm the appreciation of his own life through knowing the other, thus affirming the power of Gellert's positive influence on the German people, especially the "common folk."

+He wrote an antislavery story, similar to Harriet Beecher Stowe, in Das Landhausam Rhein.

 In his later books, of which Auf der Höhe (On the Heights; 1865) is perhaps the most characteristic, and certainly the most famous, he revealed an unrivaled insight into the soul of the southern German country folk, and especially of the peasants of the Black Forest and the Bavarian Alps.
 His descriptions are remarkable for their fresh realism, graceful style and humour.
 In addition to these qualities, his last books are marked by great subtlety of psychological analysis.
 Auf der Höhe was first published at Stuttgart in 1861, and has been translated into several languages.

 Auerbach died at Cannes shortly before his 70th birthday.
-His life was uneventful, though embittered at the close by the growth of German anti-Semitism.